Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Background

 \subsection{Motivation}

-\paragraph{Safety in AVs} The importance of safety in any deployment of AVs is sufficient justification for investigating supervision of autonomous agents in itself.
+\paragraph{Safety in AVs} The question of AV safety is an open and well-documented problem~\cite{bila2016vehicles, nascimento2019systematic}, particularly in mixed autonomy traffic settings~\cite{arbabzadeh2017data, vanholme2012highly}.
+Thus, the importance of safety in any deployment of AVs is sufficient justification for investigating supervision of autonomous agents in itself.
+Human supervision of autonomous and semi-autonomous agents has been shown to improve system safety in other settings and is the de facto safety backup method for driver-assist systems on the road today~\cite{saunders2017trial, chen2014human, ziebinski2017review}.
 If AVs replaced even a modest portion of US vehicles, the number of lives depending on AV safety systems could number in the thousands~\cite{FHA2019}.

 Moreover, AVs are not the only autonomous system with the potential to inflict human harm.
 The authors anticipate that the approach and lessons learned in this research can inspire future work to improve the safety and performance of autonomous agents in settings beyond society's roadways, such as in manufacturing and other cyber-physical systems.